dogan03/434_term_project/project_report.md

 ### Path Planning

 The path planning component of the project utilizes the A-star algorithm, a popular choice for its efficiency in finding the shortest path in a grid-based map.
 Given the constrained environment of the factory environment, A-star is particularly effective.
-After the planning the algorithm iteratively selects a goal position that is one meter away from the robot towards the final destination.
+After the planning, the algorithm iteratively selects a goal position that is one meter away from the robot towards the final destination.

 ### Following the Path